Pravindu/hello-world/README.md

 # hello-world
-description
+description.
-edits in a branch
+edits in a branch.
-dont understand what this is for
+dont understand what this is for.